-While looking into learning more about chocolate, you will undoubtedly somewhere along the way run into a discussion about carob and how it’s “healthier for you than chocolate”.
-But, when you look at the specifics, you discover that that the ‘real’ answer is: ‘it depends.’
+While looking into learning more about cacao (you may know it better as chocolate), you will undoubtedly somewhere along the way run into a discussion about carob and how it is healthier for you than chocolate.
+But when you look at the specifics, you will discover that that the real answer is, “It depends.”

-But first, if you don’t know what carob is, let’s start with a quick introduction, or refresher for those who were tormented with it by well-meaning moms in the 70’s and 80’s.
+First, if you don’t know what carob is, let’s start with a quick introduction or a refresher for those who were tormented with it by well-meaning moms in the 70s and 80s.

-While cacao is made from a bean from cacao fruit (technically, a “gourd”).
+Cacao is made from a bean which is a cacao fruit (technically, a gourd).
 On the other hand, carob is grown in a long bean pod (see the picture, above).
-When ground into powder, they appear quite similar, but smell and taste different.
-It is much more mild, and less bitter.
+When ground into powder, cacao and carob appear quite similar, but they smell and taste different.
+Cacao is much more mild and less bitter.
 It also has a considerably different nutritional profile.

-It’s interesting — both of our competitors provide beneficial dietary fiber, which supports digestion, lowers bad cholesterol, and regulates your blood sugar.
-But, when you start digging a little deeper chocolate seems to be the obvious winner!
+No, chocolate is not necessarily the obvious winner.
+Both carob and cacao provide beneficial dietary fiber that supports digestion, lowers bad cholesterol, and regulates your blood sugar.
+But, when you start digging a little deeper, chocolate pulls ahead in the contest.

-The minerals: cacao is a better source of iron, copper, magnesium and phosphorus.
-So when you’re looking for a food that ensures proper energy by supplying iron for red blood cell function, or if you’re looking for other essential minerals such as calcium, magnesium and phosphorus for stronger bones, copper to build healthy connective tissue, and chromium for better metabolism, you’re talking cacao!
+First, it’s the minerals.
+Cacao is a better source of iron, copper, magnesium and phosphorus.
+When you’re looking for a food that ensures proper energy by supplying iron for red blood cell function, or if you’re looking for other essential minerals such as calcium, magnesium and phosphorus for stronger bones, copper to build healthy connective tissue, and chromium for better metabolism, you’re talking cacao!

 - It was eaten in ancient Egypt where it was used as a sweetener.

 Sounds pretty good, right?
-So what’s the complaining about if it’s got ALL these benefits and may be better to eat specifically for certain populations with health sensitivities?
+So, what’s all the complaining about if it’s got all these benefits and may even be better to eat specifically for certain populations with health sensitivities?

 Why isn’t carob at least the queen alongside cacao?

-Here are a few reasons: cacao/chocolate can be bad for some people: it is loaded with the methylxanthines (aka caffeine and theobromine).
-Both of these are powerful alkaloids which affect the central nervous system, and may hinder our ability to absorb calcium.
-Cacao is a stimulant.
-Carob is not a stimulant.
+For one thing, cacao can be bad for some people because it is loaded with methylxanthines also known as caffeine and theobromine.
+Both of these are powerful alkaloids which affect the central nervous system and may hinder our ability to absorb calcium.
+Cacao is a stimulant while carob is not a stimulant.

-- hypoallergenic, meaning its safe for asthmatics, or sufferers of migraines, auto-immunity, or even cancer.
+- hypoallergenic, meaning its safe for asthmatics, sufferers of migraines, auto-immunity, or even cancer.

 - high in gallic acid, tannin and pectin, leading to balanced peristalsis.

-- inhibits the development of pathogenic bacteria like E. coli
+- an inhibitor of pathogenic bacteria like E. coli

 - higher in antioxidants than cacao